ready to start

 Anyone can see how irresponsible it is to be writing and singing verses like that when the possibility exists that one of your listeners might be operating heavy machinery.
 What else is there to do during such a verse other than lean back with your eyes closed for business and sway your head back and forth?
 Particularly if you are John Sampilgremson.

-You see, John was nearing 50 and had three children and a mortgage and had recently decided to chuck it all in and begin again as an actor in California.
+You see John was nearing fifty and had three children and a mortgage and had recently decided to chuck it all in and begin again as an actor in California.
 He was actually on his way to a used car place to turn in the minivan in the hopes of getting a vehicle that would better express his new outlook.
 At that point he would throw the luggage from the former into the trunk of the latter and make his escape with nobody the wiser.
-Lurking somewhere out there, he believed, was a dinner theater one man short of a successful production.
+Lurking somewhere out there he believed was a dinner theater one man short of a successful production.

-During college he strode the boards, or however those creative types say it, and would breathe in the smell of sawdust and fresh paint the same way a florist buries her nose into a particularly attractive nicotiana rustica.
-He was theater through and through, the very picture of a card-carrying, flag-waving thespian.
+During college he strode the boards, or however those creative types say it, and would breath in the smell of sawdust and fresh paint the same way a florist buries her nose into a particularly attractive nicotiana rustica.
+He was theater through and through.
+The very picture of a card-carrying, flag-waving thespian.

 After college he was unable to launch himself directly into a full time acting gig so he got a real job and pursued his theatrical yearnings after hours.

 I’ll stop here and let’s just assume you’re three steps ahead of me and you’ve already digested the pertinent details concerning his successful rise in business.
 The wife.
 The three kids.
 The minivan.

 Which now sat perched on top of what remained of a tree.
 Should the tree have been a bit further along in years the collision would have worked itself out decidedly less in favor of the vehicle, but suggesting to John at this juncture that he was in any regards lucky might have gotten you a thick ear.

 “The businessman will drink my blood… like the kids in art school said they would”.